Kaiwhakatū Taonga ā-Matapihi

 Visual merchandisers arrange goods and make displays in shops, shop windows and at events to attract the attention of customers.

-Pay for visual merchandisers depends on their level of experience.
+Pay for visual merchandisers varies depending on experience and responsibilities.

 - PAYE.net.nz website - use this calculator to convert pay and salary information